Tok/sd-forge-deforum/README.md

 ### Settings file
 During active development, content and structure of the `deforum_settings.txt` file can change quickly been updated.
 Settings from older versions may not behave as expected.
-If necessary, the lastest deforum-settings.txt are available for download here: https://github.com/Tok/sd-forge-deforum/blob/main/scripts/default_settings.txt
+If necessary, the latest deforum-settings.txt are available for download here: https://github.com/Tok/sd-forge-deforum/blob/main/scripts/default_settings.txt